Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Introduction

 \section{Introduction}

 Systematic Reviews are an essential aspect of evidence-based medicine.
-They ensure that researchers are aware of the most relevant literature on a particular topic.
-They are also time-consuming, error-prone and costly to undertake\cite{Dinter2021b}.
-The expanding volumes of literature and growing number of active research areas are increasing the burden of thorough systematic reviews\cite{Bastian2010,Miwa2014}.
+They ensure that researchers are aware of the most relevant and up-to-date literature on a particular question.
+They are, however, labour intensive, time-consuming, error-prone and costly to undertake\cite{Dinter2021b}.
+The expanding volumes of literature and growing active research areas are increasing the burden of thorough systematic reviews \cite{Bastian2010,Miwa2014}.
+Furthermore, it has been argued that the semantic complexity of scientific literature can hinder the process of systematic reviews, impeding both efficiency and discovery\cite{Westgate2017}.

+These issues are affected by a broader set of problems related to the computational management of academic literature and the curation of datasets of research outcomes.
+This includes matching references between datasets or from bibliographies to canonical records \cite{Wu2017}, and identifying the works written by a particular researcher.
 The problem of matching a research question to a set of articles sits within the broader problem of matching queries to documents, which is plagued by the issue of algorithmically identifying what is semantically relevant between a query and document pair\cite{Ostendorff2020}.
-A common approach to building software applications that assist the systematic review process focuses on tools that refine database literature searches and results, including the use of empirical methods for refining search terms \cite{Wilczynski2004,Zdravevski2019,Weier2020}, automated query generation\cite{Scells2020}, and recommendation methods based on the researcher's publication profile\cite{Chen2016} and machine learning models that emulated the identification of articles of \emph{clinical importance}\cite{Aphinyanaphongs2005}.
+The systematic review process is one of the more difficult problems in this domain, as it requires algorithms that can anticipate what is relevant to a very specific research question.